-If you take out a personal insurance policy through us you may have a right to cancel the cover up to 14 days from the later of the policy start date or the date you receive full policy documentation from us or your insurers or the renewal date or the date you receive full renewal documentation from us or your insurers.
-You will be informed if you have such a Cancellation Right in separate documentation.
-Should you decide to exercise the Right you will be entitled to a refund of premium less an appropriate charge for the period of cover given before the cancellation right was invoked.
+If you take out a personal insurance policy through us you may have a right to cancel the cover up to 14 days from the policy start date or its renewal or from the date at which you receive your policy documentation, either from your insurers directly or from us.
+You will be informed if you have such a cancellation right in separate documentation.
+Should you decide to exercise that right you will be entitled to a refund of premium less an appropriate charge for the period of cover given before the cancellation right was invoked.
 We are also entitled to make a reasonable charge for the administration of your policy up to the point of cancellation.
-If the premium has not been paid, a charge may be made for the period of cover given prior to the exercise of the Right.
-Should any claim occur prior to the exercise of the Right where the claim terminates the insurance cover, your insurers may not allow a refund of any of the premium paid.
-To exercise the Cancellation Right you should contact us at our normal address or your insurers at the address shown on your policy.
+If the premium has not been paid a charge may be made for the period of cover given prior to the exercise of the right.
+Should any claim occur prior to the exercise of the right where the claim terminates the insurance cover, your insurers may not allow a refund of any of the premium paid.
+To exercise the cancellation right you should contact us at our normal address or your insurers at the address shown on your policy.

 Termination of Authority

 You may terminate our authority to act on your behalf with 14 days’ written notice or as otherwise agreed.
 Notice of this termination must be given in writing and will take effect from the date of receipt.
 Termination is without prejudice to any transactions already initiated unless otherwise agreed in writing.
 You will be liable to pay for any transactions or adjustments effective prior to termination and we will be entitled to retain all fees or brokerage payable in relation to policies placed by us prior to the date of termination.